The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Divisionsgericht was apparently a military court in Brucker Lager.
-Such an institution has however not been pinpointed but if it existed it would surely have been associated with the local Divisionskommando.
+has not been identified as a military court in Brucker Lager.
+If it ever existed, it would surely have been associated with the local Divisionskommando.

 Quote(s) from the novel